Our next 40 hr Intensive begins on Saturday, Oct. 3, 2026

 meet your instructors

 Bonnie Abbott (E-RYT 500, YACEP®), Yogamour Events and Outreach Coordinator, and Yoga Teacher Training Facilitator.
-Bonnie is a trauma-informed yoga teacher passionate about creating safe, supportive spaces while also offering dynamic and accessible yoga classes for people of all body types and abilities.
-Her approach is rooted in compassion, connection, and making yoga accessible to everyone.
-Bonnie specializes in working with individuals who have experienced trauma, including sexual assault, domestic violence, and substance abuse.
-Bonnie has been teaching children in multiple settings since 2005, and kids yoga specifically since 2019.
-Bonnie also provides practical, engaging education on nervous system regulation to schools, daycares, and community organizations.
+Bonnie is a trauma-informed yoga teacher committed to creating safe, supportive, and accessible classes for people of all body types and abilities.
+Her work centers compassion and connection; with a focus on supporting individuals impacted by trauma, including sexual assault, domestic violence, and substance abuse.
+Bonnie’s teaching weaves movement, chanting, and philosophy, honoring yoga’s lineages while holding it as a practice of healing, justice, and collective care.
+Bonnie has taught children in multiple settings since 2005 and kids yoga since 2019, and also provides engaging education on regulation and embodiment for schools, daycares, and community organizations.